Mary Receives Shocking News

 At age thirty he starts his ministry.
 Three years later, during his execution, Jesus asks his close disciple John to care for Mary.
 The last we hear of her is at a gathering of Jesus’ followers after he rises from the dead and returns to heaven.

 Though we praise Mary for her pious acceptance of God’s assignment, the townspeople did not likely celebrate her situation.
-They probably dismissed her claim that God did it, and she forever carried the stigma as the girl who got pregnant before she was married.
+They probably dismissed her claim that God did it, and she forever carried the stigma as the girl who got pregnant before being married.

 Sometimes there is a price for following God.
 Would we be willing to suffer a lifetime of humiliation to conform to his plan for us?